reg223/LanGrader/README.md

 I decided to begin the implementation of stage 1's UI to ensure some progress is made.

+A [Figma prototype](https://www.figma.com/design/PQ7FYHIATeJOMYmmLdtrwm/LanGrader-interactive-prototype?node-id=0%3A1&t=T2Zi8hpsa8GWm0Cb-1) was made to give a preview of what the site would look like.
+(WIP)

 WIP

 ## The Final Stage: Extra Features